 Those who are interested in building either a smart contract or a dApp must learn Ethereum’s programming language – Solidity.

-The developer’s behind Ethereum designed Solidity so that anyone with a good understanding of more basic languages such as Java or Python, could learn how to use it.
+The developers behind Ethereum designed Solidity so that anyone with a good understanding of more basic languages such as Java or Python, could learn how to use it.
 If you’d like to learn Solidity, you can use our Space Doggos program!

 Space Doggos is a step-by-step course that will teach you the basics of Solidity in an entertaining way.
 Just follow the steps and build your own game!
 It’s specifically designed for beginners.
 Learning coding languages can often be dull and boring, so we made it fun!

-Decentralized Applications: Real-world Examples of Decentralized Applications
+Real-World Examples of Decentralized Applications

 You should now have a good understanding of what a decentralized application is.
 You should also know dApps use smart contracts and that they are built using the Solidity programming language.
 Although the Ethereum Virtual Machine was only launched in 2015, there are many decentralized applications already available.
 Let’s take a look at three popular dApps that you can access today: